• Free shipping

 Usually ships the same day

-For more complex sound problems, a site visit may be the best solution.
-On site, it is possible to analyze how sound spreads in the room or building, how the construction affects the acoustics, and which materials or installations contribute to the problem.
-This type of analysis often provides a more detailed picture of the situation and makes it possible to develop more precise proposals for measures.
+For more complex sound issues, an on-site visit may be the best solution.
+On-site, we can analyze how sound propagates within the room or building, how the structure affects the acoustics, and which materials or installations contribute to the problem.
+This type of analysis often provides a more detailed picture of the situation and enables us to develop more precise recommendations for action.